-The advance royalty due from San Gold has imputed interest at a rate of 7.21% receivable in blended annual installments of \$25,000 in July of each year, based on a 10 year amortization.
-As a result of the filing under the BIA (see Note 5), the Company recorded an allowance for doubtful collection of the advance royalty due from San Gold.
-On June 22, 2015 San Gold announced that it had sold substantially all of its assets to a nominee corporation of its principal secured creditors and would become bankrupt, effective that day.
+Prior to 2014, the Company acquired an advance royalty due from San Gold, receivable in annual instalments of \$25,000 over a ten-year period.
+As a result of San Gold's filing under the BIA (Note 5), during 2014 the Company recorded an allowance for doubtful collection for the full amount of the balance owing at 31 December 2014.
+On 22 June 2015 San Gold announced that it had sold substantially all of its assets to a nominee corporation of its principal secured creditors and would become bankrupt, effective that day.